dotnet/docs/docs/csharp/language-reference/builtin-types/struct.md

 ## `ref` struct

-Beginning with C# 7.2, you use the `ref` modifier in the declaration of a structure type to indicate that instances of that type can be allocated only on the stack.
-In .NET, examples of a `ref` struct are <xref:System.Span%601?displayProperty=nameWithType> and <xref:System.ReadOnlySpan%601?displayProperty=nameWithType>.

-Because instances of a `ref` struct can be allocated only on the stack and cannot escape to the managed heap, the compiler limits the usage of `ref` struct types as follows:
+Beginning with C# 7.2, you can use the `ref` modifier in the declaration of a structure type.
+Instances of a `ref` struct type are allocated on the stack and can't escape to the managed heap.
+To ensure that, the compiler limits the usage of `ref` struct types as follows:

-- A `ref` struct cannot be the element type of an array.
+- A `ref` struct can't be the element type of an array.
+- A `ref` struct can't be a declared type of a field of a class or a non-`ref` struct.
-- A `ref` struct cannot implement interfaces.
+- A `ref` struct can't implement interfaces.
-- A `ref` struct cannot be boxed to <xref:System.ValueType?displayProperty=nameWithType> or <xref:System.Object?displayProperty=nameWithType>.
+- A `ref` struct can't be boxed to <xref:System.ValueType?displayProperty=nameWithType> or <xref:System.Object?displayProperty=nameWithType>.
-- A `ref` struct cannot be a type argument.
+- A `ref` struct can't be a type argument.
-- A `ref` struct cannot be a declared type of a field of a class or a non-`ref` struct.
-- A `ref` struct variable cannot be captured by a [lambda expression](../../programming-guide/statements-expressions-operators/lambda-expressions.md) or a [local function](../../programming-guide/classes-and-structs/local-functions.md).
+- A `ref` struct variable can't be captured by a [lambda expression](../../programming-guide/statements-expressions-operators/lambda-expressions.md) or a [local function](../../programming-guide/classes-and-structs/local-functions.md).
-- A `ref` struct variable cannot be used in an [`async`](../keywords/async.md) method.
-You can use `ref` struct variables in synchronous methods, for example, in those that return <xref:System.Threading.Tasks.Task> or <xref:System.Threading.Tasks.Task%601>.
+- A `ref` struct variable can't be used in an [`async`](../keywords/async.md) method.
+However, you can use `ref` struct variables in synchronous methods, for example, in those that return <xref:System.Threading.Tasks.Task> or <xref:System.Threading.Tasks.Task%601>.
-- A `ref` struct variable cannot be used in [iterators](../../iterators.md).
+- A `ref` struct variable can't be used in [iterators](../../iterators.md).

-In particular, you must use a `ref` struct type if you want to encapsulate other `ref` struct types:
+In particular, you use a `ref` struct type if you want to encapsulate other `ref` struct types:

 [!code-csharp[ref struct](snippets/StructType.cs#RefStruct)]

 To declare a `ref` struct as [`readonly`](#readonly-struct), combine the `readonly` and `ref` modifiers in the type declaration (the `readonly` modifier must come before the `ref` modifier):

 [!code-csharp[readonly ref struct](snippets/StructType.cs#ReadonlyRef)]

+In .NET, examples of a `ref` struct are <xref:System.Span%601?displayProperty=nameWithType> and <xref:System.ReadOnlySpan%601?displayProperty=nameWithType>.

 ## Conversions